 This paper is a contribution by the Quaker United Nations Office to a discussion on what effective monitoring under the UNFCCC and its Protocols might look like, offering a small sample of approaches adopted by other international bodies and discussing some of the merits of each.
 By drawing on QUNO's experience of human rights, trade, disarmament and other monitoring mechanisms, the paper considers four elements that are needed to build confidence among Parties to a Convention: submission of reliable information; competent assessment of information; clear recommendations; and follow-up.
-As this is a discussion paper, comments are very welcome and can be sent to orobertson@quno.ch (telephone contact in Doha 0044 (0)7913 916027).
+As this is a discussion paper, comments are very welcome and can be sent to lfcook@quno.ch.